zenobio93/seat-docs/docs/guides/development/seat_api.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

-## Introduction
+# Introduction

-SeAT has a RESTful API.
-Endpoints are protected by a access token that is limited by IP address.
+SeAT has a REST API.
+Endpoints are protected by an access token that is limited by IP address.
 For every IP address that wants to make API requests to SeAT, a unique token is required.
 API Tokens have no concept of ACL's.
-The API should primarily be used for integration with other systems.
+The API should primarily be used for integrations with other systems.

 ## Definitions

 Currently, all API endpoints live at `<seat url>/api/<version>` where `<seat url>` is the full url to your SeAT instance and `<version>` is the API version you wish to interact with.

-Since SeAT 3.0, it has been port to Swagger and its documentation is directly available from your instance at the following address `<seat url>/api/documentation`.
+Since SeAT 3.0 api endpoint documentation is driven from within the source code and presented via a Swagger UI.
+As a result, endpoint documentation is now directly available on your instance at the following address `<seat url>/api/documentation`.
+A link to the documentation is also provided on the API key management page available to users with the Superuser role.

 ## Authentication

 Authentication to the SeAT API is done via a `X-Token` header.
 A token may be obtained by browsing to the API settings page in the SeAT WebUI and generating one.
 A sample request using `curl` with an authentication token can be seen below:

 ```bash
 $ curl -X GET -H "X-Token:123456" -H "Accept: application/json" http://localhost:8000/api/v1/key